May 2026 – Scene Writing & Structure Challenge – 40th Anniversary Series

 SAGER

 I’ll re-phrase.
 Do you have help?
-Does your family, or your company help with these payments?
+Does your family, or your company help with

 Paulina shakes her head, begins to cry.